mstrk/blog/_posts/js-dont-block-the-event-loop.md

 ---
 title: "JS: Don't block the event loop"
-excerpt: 'What does it mean when someone say to not block the event loop?
-In my early days of javascript programming I was posed with this question and it was one of the most significant ones in my learning process.'
+excerpt: 'What does it mean when someone says to not block the event loop?
+In my early days of JavaScript programming I was posed with this question and it was one of the most significant ones in my learning process.'
 coverImage: '/assets/blog/js-dont-block-the-event-loop/cover.jpg'
 date: '2021-03-21'
 author: